Understanding Technical Debt: Strategies for Effective Management

 Exponential

-Sometimes, despite best intentions, a technical solution is simply not fit for purpose.
-Whether it be the collapse of a vendor, the lack of scalability in a solution set, or simply a bad underlying assumption in your platform, some technical debts are simply not worth servicing.
+Sometimes, a technical solution simply does not fit its purpose.
+Whether it be the collapse of a vendor, the lack of scalability in a solution set, or a bad underlying assumption in the platform, some technical debts are simply not worth servicing.
 This is especially prevalent in companies with a “fail fast” mentality.
-When this occurs, companies are left with two choices: keep investing or write the debt off.
+When this occurs, companies are left with two choices: keep investing or write the tech debt off.

 Write-Off